5 Essential Things to Know About Oka National Park

 2. Oka National Park: Hiking Trails and Wildlife

 Look for maples and beech-sugar maples on Calvaire Hill, red oak-sugar maples on Masson Hill, and white pine-red oaks in the camping section.
-Perhaps you’ll see any of the park’s species, such as the Great Blue Heron, beavers, bats, or the Wood Duck (which is on the verge of extinction).
+Perhaps you’ll see any park species, such as the Great Blue Heron, beavers, bats, or the Wood Duck (on the verge of extinction).

-If you want your own camp area and a picnic table, arrive early!
-The campground general shop sells just the very basic things, but there is usually enough of wood.
-Oka, if you forget something, the village is only a short drive away.
+If you want your camp area and a picnic table, arrive early!
+The campground general shop sells basic things, but there is usually enough wood.
+Oka, the village is only a short drive away if you forget something.

 3. Reaching Oka National Park

 The National Park of Oka is not distant from Montréal.
-The peak of the Calvaire d’Oka route offers spectacular views of Lac des Deux Montagnes and the Adirondacks in both winter and summer season.
+The peak of the Calvaire d’Oka route offers spectacular views of Lac des Deux Montagnes and the Adirondacks in both winter and summer.

 Oka National Park, located 55 kilometers northwest of Montreal, offers a lot to offer history aficionados and nature enthusiasts.